-Temerson probably resurfaces in 1939 with Brookwood Publishing Co., Inc. which is currently grouped under Harvey as that is where its sole title ultimately ended up.
-It shares an editorial address, 381 Fourth St., New York, N. Y., with his next few companies, all of which are found here.
-However, it's lone title, Speed Comics, was edited by Maurice Rosenfield, nephew of I. W. Ullman, so the Temerson connection is unclear.
+Temerson probably resurfaces in 1939 with Brookwood Publishing Co., Inc. which published a single title that was later sold to Harvey.
+It shares an editorial address, 381 Fourth St., New York, N. Y., with his next few companies, all of which are found here, and he and Maurice Rosenfield, nephew of I. W. Ullman, are listed as the owners.

 Getting to the more certain Temerson companies, Tem Publishing Co., Inc. and Nita Publishing Co., Inc. ran concurrently, publishing one title each for a few months in 1940.
 Immediately after the last issue from these, he began publishing Green Hornet Comics under the name Helnit Publishing Co., Inc., the business name he would use until losing his titles to Holyoke.
 All of these exhibit Temerson's fondness for using syllables from his and others names to name companies.
 "Tem" is obvious, but the significance of "Nit" and "Hel" are not yet known.